kstenschke/doShell/README.md

 ## Language / syntax

-* DoSH is a superset of SHell script, scripts can contain all possible shell commands.
+* Shell-Do script is a superset of sbell script, scripts can contain all possible shell commands.
-* DoSH commands look similar to comments containig pseudo-code
+* Shell-Do commands look similar to comments containig pseudo-code
-* DoSH commands are prefixed by #, allowing editors to use existing shell script highlightning
+* Shell-Do commands are prefixed by #, allowing editors to use existing shell script highlightning
-* DoSH commands can use any amount of lines
+* Shell-Do commands can use any amount of lines
 * Every command is expected to be ended by: ";\n"
 * Comments must be prefixed by ``//``